treeverse/lakeFS/docs/enterprise/getstarted/quickstart.md

 3. Run `docker compose up` in the same directory as the `docker-compose.yaml` file.
 4. Validate the OIDC configuration:
   * In your browser, go to <http://localhost:8080> to access lakeFS UI
-  * Complete the Setup process
+  * Complete the Setup process, and login with your Admin credentials
   * logout and try to login again, you will be redirected to the OIDC login page.
-Try to login.

 ```  .env
 FLUFFY_AUTH_OIDC_CLIENT_ID=